Encoding Musical Style with Transformer Autoencoders: Generation with Transformer Autoencoder

 \subsection{Model Architecture}

-We leverage the standard encoder and decoder stacks of the Transformer as a foundation for our model, with minor modifications that we outline below.
+We leverage the standard encoder and decoder stacks of the Transformer as the foundational building block for our model, with minor modifications that we outline below.

 \textbf{Transformer Encoder:} For both the performance and melody encoder networks, we use the Transformer's stack of 6 layers which are each comprised of a: (1) multi-head relative attention mechanism; and a (2) position-wise fully-connected feed-forward network.
 The performance encoder takes as input the event-based performance encoding of an input performance, while the melody encoder learns an encoding of the melody which has been extracted from the input performance.
 Depending on the music generation task (Section 3.2), the encoder output(s) are fed into the Transformer decoder.
-Figure 1 describes the way in which the encoder and decoder networks are composed.
+Figure 1 describes the way in which the encoder and decoder networks are composed together.

 \textbf{Transformer Decoder:} The decoder shares the same structure as the encoder network, but with an additional multi-head attention layer over the encoder outputs.
-At each step of generation, the decoder takes in the output of the encoder, as well as each new token that was previously generated.
+At each step of the generation process, the decoder takes in the output of the encoder, as well as each new token that was generated in the previous timestep.